spinnaker/kork/kork-artifacts/src/main/java/com/netflix/spinnaker/kork/artifacts/README.md

-Artifact storage is divided into two operations of get and store, and there are primarily two services that utilizes each of these operations.
+Artifact storage is divided into two operations of get and store, and there are primarily two services that utilize each of these operations.
 Further the artifact storage system relies on Spring's (de)serializing to call these operations to limit the amount of code changes needed within these services.